3mdeb/conferences/2021/TrenchBootSummit/fwupd_hsi_abstract.md

 ### Abstract

-With the ever-increasing number of platform security features, determining the level of secruity of a given machine is not an easy task.
+With the ever-increasing number of platform security features, determining the level of security of a given machine is not an easy task.
 For various cost saving or market segmentation reasons, different tiers of devices may have different sets of security features implemented.